braze-inc/braze-docs/_docs/_developer_guide/platform_wide/sending_test_messages.md

 Alternatively, if you'd like to test push notifications via the command-line you can follow the following examples for each platform.

-### Testing push with iOS apps via cURL
+{% tabs %}
+{% tab iOS %}

-You can send a single notification through the terminal via CURL and the [Messaging API][13].
+You can send a single notification through the terminal via CURL and the [Messaging API]({{site.baseurl}}/api/endpoints/messaging/).
 You will need to replace the following fields with the correct values for your test case:

 - `YOUR_API_KEY` - available on the **Developer Console** page
 - `YOUR_EXTERNAL_USER_ID` - available on the the **User Search** page